 Mr. Good of Virginia (for himself, Mr. Perry, Mr. Moolenaar, …

-- Small employers fall below NLRB jurisdiction thresholds
+Small and medium-sized businesses below new NLRB thresholds

 Bill Structure & Actor Mappings